Avaldsnes: Storhaug

-Storhaug (Great Mound), a ship's burial mound, can be found to the north of the royal estate at Avaldsnes.
+Storhaug (lit.
+'Great Mound'), a ship's burial mound, can be found to the north of the royal estate at Avaldsnes.
 Excavation of this burial mound started in 1886.
 The ship at Storhaug was made of oak and was placed in a north–south orientation.
 Stone walls of approximately 1 m in height and width were built around the great ship.
 The Storhaug ship is commonly described as a large oar-powered vessel, with a breadth of 2.5 to 6 m.

 Grønhaug

-Grønhaug (Green Mound), the site of another ship burial, is situated 1 km north of the church site.
+Grønhaug (lit.
+'Green Mound'), the site of another ship burial, is situated 1 km north of the church site.
 It was examined by Haakon Shetelig in 1902, and contained an approximately 15 m long boat with remains of a man's grave from the 10th century.
 Dendrochronological studies carried out in 2009 show that the ships from Oseberg, Grønhaug, and Storhaug along with the boat found at Storhaug were all built from oak from the same area of Southwest Norway.

 Flagghaugen

-Flagghaugen (Flag Hill), from the Old Norse word haugr meaning hill or mound, is situated just north of the church.
+Flagghaugen (lit.
+'Flag Hill'), from the Old Norse word haugr meaning hill or mound, is situated just north of the church.
 Originally it had a diameter of 43 m and a height of 5 m, but it was flattened under the leadership of Pastor Lyder Brun in 1835.
 The mound turned out to be Norway's richest grave from the Roman period.
 The Avaldsnes find (Avaldsnesfunnet) contained a neck ring of 600 g of pure gold, weapons, bandolier mountings and various Roman tubs of silver and bronze.